How to Make Lower Third Titles That Don’t Suck

 One of the problems with using templates is that you usually have to evaluate them on their own, not together with a given project, so it can be hard to tell whether the template that you are looking at online is going to fit well with your project’s style.
 So a good start might be to find a few different projects that have similar aesthetics to yours, and see what their titles look like.
 Use them as a starting point as you either develop your own or modify a template.

 Once you’ve created a look that you’re happy with, you can save out your own template for future use.
 The Essential Graphics Panel in Adobe Premiere Pro and After Effects is a great place to not only find existing templates, but to also save out your own.
 Creating your own library of lower third templates can make life in the future much easier.
+(We have an excellent article on creating your own motion graphics templates (.mogrts) in After Effects, and one on the Premiere Pro Essential Graphics Panel.)

 If you’re really passionate and looking to create your own visual identity, think about creating your own style guide.
 This can be particularly useful if you work with any other artists on your own team or freelancers.

-Hire a Pro Designer
+Hire a professional designer

 You’ve heard it a million times: filmmaking is a collaborative art form.
 Extend that collaboration all the way to your titles.
 If you have the budget, hire a professional designer to create your titles and lower thirds.
 And you don’t necessarily need to pay a lot.
 There are lots of freelance designers on sites like Dribbble, Upwork, Fiverr, and Behance who would love the opportunity to add documentary film work to their portfolio.
 (Note: Fiverr may be a great source of inexpensive work, but there is also controversy surrounding their business model that allows designers to bid as low as $5.
 Determine for yourself if it’s worth it.)